-This ' policy was s adopted b y the Board l of Management on [date]
+This policy was adopted by the Board of Management on 13-9-21.

 This policy has been made available to school personnel, published on the school website (or where none exists, is otherwise readily accessible to parents and pupils on request) and provided to the Parents' Association (where one exists).
 A copy of this policy will be made available to the Department and the patron if requested.